Ouest-France/cdp2/README.md

     --build-arg=<arg>                                          Build args for docker
     --build-context=<path>                                     Specify the docker building context [default: .].
     --build-file=<buildFile>                                   Specify the file to build multiples images [default: cdp-build-file.yml].
-    --command=<cmd>                                            Command to run in the docker image.
     --chart-repo=<repo>                                        Path of the repository of default charts --use-chart=<chart:branch>                                 Name of the pre-defined chart to use.
 Format : name or name:branch
     --conftest-repo=<repo:dir:branch>                          Gitlab project with generic policies for conftest [default: ].
 CDP_CONFTEST_REPO is used if empty. none value overrides env var.
 See notes.